gokeeper/posts/_posts/2026-02-17-opencode-upgrade-sessions.md

 sqlite3 ~/.local/share/opencode/opencode.db "DELETE FROM session WHERE id = 'ses_unwanted_session_id';"
 ```

-If you recently upgraded OpenCode and thought you lost your mind (or your code context), stop digging through JSON files and check your `opencode.db`.
-A quick SQL update might be all you need.
+If you recently initialized a Git repo in an existing project and thought you lost your AI context, stop digging through JSON files and check your `opencode.db`.
+A quick SQL update might be all you need to bridge the gap.